 3 – How to Fudge the Number of Parts Produced

 In practice, the number of produced parts are usually accurate.
 In my experience, all but the worst of the worst plants know roughly what they have produced.
 Hence, the number of parts produced is usually rather accurate.

 However, it is possible to fudge these numbers.
-Communist countries in particular have shown great creativity in fudging output numbers.
 The easiest way is to simply lie about the true numbers, as was commonly done in communist China.
 During the Great Famine 1958–1961, harvest numbers were wildly inflated.
 Some officials claimed that they harvested so much grain that it would have covered the field ankle deep with rice or piled it a meter high with potatoes.
 Even Chairman Mao, son of a farmer, eventually stopped believing these numbers.
 In modern industry, lying about production quantities is absolutely not recommended, as it will likely be found out and may be reason for termination.

 In the Soviet Union, another way to fudge production numbers was common.
 Rather than reporting total quantities, the quantities of one shift or one worker was reported.
 One particular individual, Aleksei Stakhanov, Hero of Socialist Labor, was reported to have mined 102 tons of coal in one shift, about 14 times his quota.
 Later he even exceeded that by mining 227 tons of coal in one shift.
 This was soon followed by similar over-achievements by other workers and named the Stakhanovite movement.